kdnelson/Skippywars/README.md

 TODO:

-Rebuild header component baseed on mediaSize, simular to ReactJS Adjust search bar based on screen size
+Rebuild header component baseed on mediaSize, simular to ReactJS Add a tablet media size to make the spacing better for each cart item Adjust search bar based on screen size
+Cast the Cart object to the cart modal in the cart service (the object should not be called product) Move all cart content out of product component and into cart component Add cart modal click to cart icon
-Size and position cart modal based on media size Adjust subtotal, tax, and total padding bas3ed on mediaSize Build cart modal from cartService and set focus to last cart entry
+Detach cart component page and repurpase as order component page Set focus to last cart entry
+Add back cart itme click actions